murmour/mparser/README.rst

 ===================================================
-mParser, a simple monadic parser combinator library
+MParser, a simple monadic parser combinator library
 ===================================================

 This library implements a rather complete and efficient monadic parser